IkariTyux/atelier/README.md

 For Mr. Sylvain.
 The repo for the CI/CD course.

-This repo installs Gitlab with the *"Gitlab Container Repository"* plugin.
+This repo installs Gitlab with the *"Gitlab Container Registery"* plugin.

 Used technologies/projects :
 - Ansible